 The City of San Marino‘s Community Christmas Tree Lighting is one of the most genuinely neighborhood-scaled holiday events in the San Gabriel Valley.
 The ceremony anchors at the corner of Huntington Drive and San Marino Avenue, the city’s defining intersection — a deliberate placement that honors the 72-year legacy of the Holiday House Bus Shelter that has stood there for decades.

-The evening runs from 5:00 PM to 7:00 PM as a Mayor’s Reception, with photos with Santa and Mrs. Claus, hot chocolate and tea, holiday cookies, festive selfie stations, and a kid’s craft table.
+The evening runs as a Mayor’s Reception, with photos with Santa and Mrs. Claus, hot chocolate and tea, holiday cookies, festive selfie stations, and a kid’s craft table.
 The program is short and intentionally intimate; this is San Marino’s quietly-pleased version of a tree lighting, suited to a city that prefers small and well-done to large and loud.

 For families across San Marino, San Gabriel, Pasadena’s south edge, and the surrounding foothill communities, this is the official community evening — the kind of city-organized moment where everyone knows the corner and the program lives within an hour.